Nemarluk: Popular culture

 Popular fiction writer Ion Idriess wrote about the last three years of Nemarluk's life in the book:

 Idriess, Ion L. (Ion Llewellyn) (1941).
 Nemarluk: King of the Wilds.
 Angus and Robertson, Sydney.

 This book focuses particularly on his battle against the tracker Bul-Bul, whom the Northern Territory Police had brought in to capture him.

 The Ngan'gikurunggurr language version of this story is available at AIATSIS and the English translation of this is available online.

 He also reportedly inspired the character Marbuck in the film Jedda (1955).

 Death

 At some point in time, probably around 1940, Nemarluk became ill with pneumonia and was taken into town to hospital.
 There are many stories told about Nemarluk's death.
 It was reported that he died in hospital.
 Others say that he recovered and was let free in the general prisoner amnesty after the bombing of Darwin.

-Nemarluk is commemorated in the Northern Territory as a street in the Darwin suburb of Ludmilla, an Aboriginal community near Wadeye, a locality shared between the local government areas of Victoria Daly Region and the West Daly Region, and a Darwin special needs school.
+Nemarluk is commemorated in the Northern Territory as a street in the Darwin suburb of Ludmilla, an Aboriginal community near Wadeye, a locality shared between the local government areas of Victoria Daly Region and the West Daly Region, and a Darwin special education school.